SonySemiconductorSolutions/aitrios-sdk-people-counting-webapp-cs/README.md

 See the "**Release Note**" from [**Releases**] for this repository.

 Each release is generated in the main branch.
 Pre-releases are generated in the develop branch.
 Releases will not be provided by other branches.

+## Security

+Before using Codespaces, please read the Site Policy of GitHub and understand the usage conditions.